Learning Unified Distance Metric Across Diverse Data Distributions with Parameter-Efficient Transfer Learning: Introduction

-While metric learning methods have achieved remarkable progress, they focus on learning metrics unique to a specific dataset under the assumption that both training and test datasets share a common distribution.
+Deep metric learning has emerged as a representative approach in machine learning, particularly effective in understanding semantic distances between data samples.
+By harnessing the capabilities of deep neural networks, this approach enables learning highly nonlinear distance metrics that approximate the actual underlying semantic similarity between samples.
+It plays a key role in a wide array of applications, including visual recognition~\cite{bell2020groknet, tang2019msuru}, retrieval system~\cite{huang2020embedding, zhang2018visual}, recommendation~\cite{hou2022towards, ma2020probabilistic}, and representation learning~\cite{kim2019deep, he2020momentum, chen2020simple}.
+While metric learning methods have achieved remarkable progress, they typically focus on learning metrics within a single domain.
 However, real-world applications often violate this assumption and involve multiple heterogeneous data distributions.
-For instance, users of a retrieval system may query data of substantially different semantics that form multiple diverse distributions.
-To tackle this issue using conventional methods, it is imperative to train multiple models as shown Fig.~\ref{fig:comparison}~(a) and subsequently combine them through ensemble techniques or toggle between the models based on the query.
-Such procedures are not only arduous but also demand a significant amount of computational resources.
+For instance, users of a retrieval system may query data with substantially different semantics and diverse distributions. {A na\"ive solution to this issue is training multiple models for each of the different data distributions and combining them through ensemble techniques or toggling between them based on the query.} {This process, illustrated in Fig.~\ref{fig:comparison}(a), demands extensive computational resources to find the most effective model or combination for each data distribution.}

-In this paper, we introduce a new metric learning paradigm, called \textbf{Universal Metric Learning~(UML)}.
-UML aims to learn a unified distance metric capable of capturing semantic similarity across multiple data distributions.
-Instead of multiple models for each dataset, UML trains a single model trained on a dataset that unifies multiple datasets to create a universal embedding space.